Discovering optimal fermion-qubit mappings through algorithmic enumeration: Defining fermion--qubit mappings

+Typical second--quantised fermionic Hamiltonians of interest, such as molecular electronic Hamiltonians, describe the energy of quantum systems with $n$ sites, or \textit{modes}, each of which can be either occupied or unoccupied by a fermion.
+Use the distinct, unordered, symbolic labels $\{\alpha_0, \alpha_1, \dots, \alpha_{n-1}\}$ to distinguish the $n$ fermionic modes, and denoting the annihilation operator of a fermion in mode $\alpha_i$ by $a_{\alpha_i}$, physical Hamiltonians take the form

-where the indices $\{\alpha_0, \alpha_1, \dots, \alpha_{n-1}\}$ are distinct, unordered, symbolic labels for the $n$ fermionic modes, treating excitation states of each individual electron as distinct modes.
-For example, in the Fermi--Hubbard model \cite{hubbard1963electron} the fermions are electrons, and the coefficients $c_{\alpha_i \alpha_j}$ and $c_{\alpha_i \alpha_j}^{\alpha_k \alpha_l}$ are respectively one-- and two--electron overlap integrals.
-A fermionic Hamiltonian consisting of just quadratic single--particle terms $a_{\alpha_i}^\dagger a_{\alpha_j}$ may easily be diagonalised and its eigenvalues simply read off \cite{nielsen2005fermionic}.
+where the $c$ are complex coefficients that ensure the hermiticity of the Hamiltonian.
+As an example, in the Fermi--Hubbard model \cite{hubbard1963electron} the fermions are electrons, and the coefficients $c_{\alpha_i \alpha_j}$ and $c_{\alpha_i \alpha_j}^{\alpha_k \alpha_l}$ are respectively one-- and two--electron overlap integrals.
+A fermionic Hamiltonian consisting just of quadratic single--particle terms $a_{\alpha_i}^\dagger a_{\alpha_j}$ may easily be diagonalised and its eigenvalues simply read off \cite{nielsen2005fermionic}.
 The presence of quartic terms $a^\dagger_{\alpha_i} a^\dagger_{\alpha_j} a_{\alpha_k} a_{\alpha_l}$ usually makes simulation of the Hamiltonian classically intractable, and as such an object of interest for prospective quantum algorithms.

-A fermion--qubit mapping is a tool to translate from the fermionic picture into a Hamiltonian that can be implemented on qubits in a laboratory:
+The intended use of a fermion--qubit mapping is as a tool to translate from the fermionic picture into Hamiltonians that can be implemented on qubits in a laboratory:

-The $A_i$ are the qubit equivalents of the annihilation operators $a_{\alpha_i}$ and are members of the Pauli group $G_n$ on $n$ qubits: